banq/jivejdon/readme.md

 The customer/supply model from jdonframework can seperate domain model from Persistence/Repository.

-All datas out of domain is packed in a DTO anemic model([AnemicMessageDTO](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/model/message/AnemicMessageDTO.java)), so business rules in the aggregate root entity will not leak outside domain.
+All business datas outside of domain is packed in a DTO anemic model([AnemicMessageDTO](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/model/message/AnemicMessageDTO.java)), so business rules in the aggregate root entity will not leak outside of domain.

 ![avatar](./doc/richmodel.png)

-these DTO anemic models can alseo be packed in Command and Domain Events，so they be managed in DDD ubiquitous business language.
+These DTO anemic models can alseo be packed in Command and Domain Events，so they be managed in DDD ubiquitous business language.

 3. **Rich in behavior**